 First of the three factories I came across on this walk is Vauxhall glassworks.
 It was a plate glass factory.
 It sadly closed centuries ago but what remains to commemorate the fact that it once was there is the name of the street – Glasshouse Walk.

-Walk a bit further down Vauxhall Walk, or as it used to be called Lowner’s Lane to junction with Black Prince Road (formerly Lambeth Butts), turn left and go under the rail bridge and you’ll see impressive building of Doulton factory.
+Walk a bit further down Vauxhall Walk, or as it used to be called Lowner’s Lane to junction with Black Prince Road (formerly Lambeth Butts), turn left and go under the rail bridge and you’ll see impressive building of Doulton, former ceramics factory.
 Its products include dinnerware, giftware, cookware, porcelain, glassware, collectables, jewellery, linens, curtains and lighting.

 Southbank House which used to house main offices of the company is the only remaining part of bigger factory complex.
 It has been taken over Workspace, company that turns deused factories and industrial buildings into moder offices.